How to Rebuild Raid Array without Losing Data

 How to Rebuild RAID Array?

-Hard disks in a RAID system are vulnerable to damage due to several factors such as malware attack, unstable power, or logical error.
+Hard disks in a RAID system are vulnerable to damage due to several factors such as malware attacks, unstable power, or logical error.
 When RAID array required rebuilding, it means the faulty drive is being replaced with an identical drive on the same RAID controller.
 In case the RAID controller has failed, it’s crucial to find the exact same model of the RAID controller.

 The RAID rebuilding process doesn’t always go smoothly.
 Some RAID rebuilds take several days while some may encounter unrecoverable read errors.
 Moreover, if proper procedure is not followed, it is also possible to lose all the stored data.
 So, here are some things you need to consider when rebuilding your RAID array to prevent data loss during the process.